vn971/linux-color-inversion/README.md

 References: these color transformations are also implemented in the Windows-only application ["NegativeScreen"](https://github.com/mlaily/NegativeScreen).
 I studied those repo matrices while doing this comparison.

-## RGB negation combined with HUE rotation
+## RGB shift

-A good approach (my favorite) that preserves the "color" (hue) and maintains color richness (the transformation is a bijection from RGB color space to itself).
+This approach preserves the "color" (hue) and maintains color richness (the transformation is a bijection from RGB color space to itself).

-Technically, this transformation inverts brightness by doing RGB negation and then restores hue by doing a 180-degree hue rotation.
+Technically, this transformation is the same as doing RGB negation combined with 180-degree HUE rotation.

 See below on how to enable this color transformation on Linux (compton).

+## RGB shift (light bias)
+The same as RGB shift, but with a bias to "colorfullness" for dark colors (also making them less dark).

+It tends to preserve "colorfullness" a bit better than "RGB shift".
+It loses the RGB space a bit though because of taking fractionals.
+The "color gamut" is preserved.

+This seems to be a controversal color inversion technique, but it actually gives pretty good results for e.g. code diffs (TODO: include in screenshots).
+I'll write a full description later.

 ## Making it work with "compton"